-Name: Sara Roe Signature: Date: 10/07/2017

-Job Title: Headteacher
+Name: Sara Roe Signature: Date: 10/07/2017 Job Title: Headteacher

-Note: This in description is not exhaustive and will be subject to periodic review.
-It may be amended

 Note: This job description is not exhaustive and will be subject to periodic review.
 It may be amended to meet the changing needs of the school.
 The post-holder will be expected to participate in this process and we would aim to reach agreement on any changes.